HPCPowerStack/hpcpowerstack.github.io/powerstack-nov19.md

 ## Lodging
 For your convenience, we have a hotel block at the Mining Exchange.
 Please use the following link to make your reservation at a discounted rate: <a href="https://www.wyndhamhotels.com/wyndham-grand/colorado-springs-colorado/the-mining-exchange-a-wyndham-grand-hotel/rooms-rates?brand_id=GR&checkInDate=11/12/2019&checkOutDate=11/15/2019&useWRPoints=false&children=0&groupCode=11136796CO&adults=1&rooms=1&radius=25&latitude=38.8338816&longitude=-104.8213634&sessionId=1568128670">Mining Exchange Room Block</a>.

-Note: Part of the registration fee covers transportation between The Mining Exchange and Collorado College during the seminar.
+Note: Part of the registration fee covers transportation between The Mining Exchange and Colorado College during the seminar.

 ## Travel
 For those making travel arrangements to the seminar, we suggest flying into Denver International airport (DIA), which is 1.5 hours from Colorado Springs.